 As we see from the past few years, physical stores are closing down or losing their business.
-This had been a trend where some people will even go on to test the item at the physical store, and then buying it online.
-Today we will show How To Build A Ecommerce Store today with Shopify.
+This had been a trend where some people will even go on to test the item at the physical store and then buy it online.
+Today we will show How To Build A E-commerce Store today with Shopify.

-E-commerce had been the trend from the last decade and is growing tremendously in the past few years.
-And in growing even more now where everyone is locked down.
+E-commerce had been the trend for the last decade and is growing tremendously in the past few years.
+And in growing even more now that everyone is locked down.
 Some will say the industry is saturated with so many of these online sellers selling the same item on the same market.
 This can be true if you’re trying to sell everything.
-You’ll be ending up fighting with those e-commerce platforms like Amazon or eBay.
+You\’ll be ending up fighting with those e-commerce platforms like Amazon or eBay.
 This is what we want to avoid as we will be crushed easily by those big players.

 - Can it be easily found outside